Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ## Create an offer for POS

-Create an offer in the *Omni-Channel* module or a product in the *PIM* module, so you can offer and select the products/offers in the *Venduo POS* store.
+Create an offer in the *Omni-Channel* module or a product in the *PIM* module, so you can offer and select the products/offers in the POS store.

 If you have the *PIM* module in use, it is recommended to create/edit the products in the *PIM* module.
 Changes to the *PIM* product are automatically transferred (via ETL) to the offers available in the *Omni-Channel* module.
 Especially if you want to exchange your product data available in the *PIM* module with your stores, you must additionally create the ETL mappings and processes for the data transfer between the PIM product data and the Omni-Channel offer data.